Bradd S. Robbins

 Born in Worcester, Massachusetts, Bradd received his undergraduate degree from Brandeis University and his law degree from Boston University.
 Mr. Robbins is admitted to practice before the bars of the State of Connecticut (1988), the State of Massachusetts (1989), and the U.S. District Court for the District of Connecticut.

 Active in community affairs, Mr. Robbins has served on the Trumbull Land Acquisition Committee, the Trumbull Senior Tax Relief Review Committee, and is past treasurer, past vice president, and past member of the Board of Trustees of Congregation Rodeph Sholom.
-Presently, Mr. Robbins serves on the Board of Directors of Congregation Beth El in Fairfield, Connecticut, and on the Board of Directors of Hawks Ridge Community Association, Inc. He served as treasurer and director of Merkaz Community High School for Judaic Studies.
+Presently, Mr. Robbins serves on the Board of Directors as Treasurer of Congregation Beth El in Fairfield, Connecticut, and on the Board of Directors of Hawks Ridge Community Association, Inc. He served as treasurer and director of Merkaz Community High School for Judaic Studies.
 Mr. Robbins is a past Chairman and assistant cub master of Cub Scout Pack 261, and is a member of the Greater Bridgeport, Connecticut and American Bar Associations.

 Mr. Robbins is a die-hard fan of all Boston sports teams.
 He is a frustrated golfer.
 He enjoys traveling with his wife and family whenever he is not at the office.